spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

     return response.body
 ```

-Anything you can do with coroutines you can also do by passing callback objects around, but coroutines
+Anything you can do with coroutines you can also do by passing callback around, but coroutines
 provide an important simplification by letting you organize your code in the same way you would if it
-were synchronous.

-The is especially important for error handling, since in coroutines `try/expect` blocks work as you would expect
+were synchronous, important for error handling since in coroutines `try/expect` blocks work as you would expect.

 ## Coroutines